-Ring in 2018 with some feel-good New Year’s movies.
-I searched all around the internet to find the top picks and these were America’s favorites.
+I searched all around the internet to find the top picks for some good ol’ american movies and these were the top picks.

 E.T. the Extra-Terrestrial